How to Properly Label a PV System per NEC 690 Part VI

 What is the most important label for a solar PV system?

-While all labels are important for compliance, the rapid shutdown switch label and the plaque indicating multiple power sources at the service disconnect are arguably the most critical for life safety.
+While all labels are important for compliance, the rapid shutdown switch label and the plaque indicating multiple power sources at the service disconnect are among the most critical for life safety.
 They provide essential, immediate information to firefighters and utility workers during an emergency.

 Do I need an arc flash hazard label on a residential PV system?